 Also an old architectural form, gazebos are often called pavilions.
-They are usually free-standing structures with solid roofs and may be open sided or semi open with railings around the perimeter.
-Gazebos can embrace just about any style home and may be simple or ornate.
+They are usually free-standing structures with solid roofs and may be open-sided or semi-open with railings around the perimeter.
+Gazebos can embrace just about any style of home and may be simple or ornate.
 They can also be built into a deck to provide a protected area.

 These home additions include screen rooms, and three- and four-season rooms that let the outdoors in during the warm months, and if winterized, keep the cold out year-round.
 Combined with a deck, a sunroom offers a place to enjoy the outdoors without bugs, heat and humidity in summer, and to stay warm watching the snow pile up in winter.

 All of the above offer privacy, but there are other ways to make your deck private on a smaller scale.
-Drapes, screens, lattice walls, drop shades, and trees, bushes and climbing plants can also be included in a deck design to ensure your deck makes all your dreams come true!
+Drapes, screens, lattice walls, drop shades, trees, bushes, and climbing plants can also be included in a deck design to ensure your deck makes all your dreams come true!

 Until the last 25 years, decks were made of wood.
 In Michigan, however, the weather — heat and humidity, frigid cold and snow, freeze and thaw — brought about the need for a lot of maintenance to keep a deck in good and safe shape.

 Even with all the necessary painting, sealing, staining, and power washing, wooden decks in Michigan remain subject to fading, splintering, rotting, swelling/warping, mold, mildew, and insects.
-And in the summer when you need it most, a deck can be blistering hot.
+And in the summer when you need it most, a deck can be blisteringly hot.

 Trex® composite decking was created in 1996 and addressed all of the above problems associated with wooden decks, as well as associated environmental concerns.
 Trex® is manufactured from recycled wood (reclaimed sawdust that would have been landfilled) and recycled plastic film (bags, wrappings, etc.).
 The result is a composite deck material that is 95 percent recycled and has earned many U.S. Green Building Council environmental awards.